Search Results :

 • Enable Redirect to IDP if user not logged in [PROTECT COMPLETE SITE] option.

-Login-optin 1 - SSO between two WordPress sites
+Login-optin 1 - SAML SSO for WordPress

 • Auto-Redirection from WordPress Login: If this option is enabled, any unauthenticated user trying to access the default WordPress login page will get redirected to the IDP login page for authentication.
 After successful authentication, they will be redirected back to the WordPress site.